ComedicChimera/chai-lang.dev/content/guide/chapters/chapter2.md

 This chapter is going to cover an assortment of basic topics in the language that are just essential to do anything remotely useful: this will be our "lightning round" so to speak.

+TODO: decide whether to split this chapter up or not

 ## Comments